-Maintain the lint filter
+Clean the lint filter

 Always clean the lint filter before drying each load of laundry.
 If you are drying a new item that creates a lot of lint, such as a bath towel or bath mat, consider drying it for half a cycle and then pause to clean out the lint filter before continuing to dry the item.
 Regularly check the dryer’s drum for lint accumulation.

-Inspect the vent
+Inspect the dryer vent

 The dryer vent is located outside of your house.
 It’s a good idea to periodically check to make sure air is coming out of the vent while clothes are drying.
 If no air is coming out of the vent, turn off the dryer and inspect the vent for blockage.
 Accumulated lint, a bird’s nest or even small animals can block vents.

-Check the exhaust duct
+Check the exhaust vent